 |

-Authenticators can enforce PIN rules beyond minimum length, including character set requirements. |
+Authenticators can enforce PIN rules beyond minimum length and can advertise whether a complexity policy is active. |

 |